Periodic Reporting for period 2 - FDC (Finite and Descriptive Combinatorics)

 While this project is theoretical in nature, many objects that it studies have potential practical applications.
 Graph limits give us a suite of new tools for studying, modelling and predicting real-life networks, including the cases when we have only partial information.
 Constructive solutions to analytic problems can sometimes be turned into new efficient distributed algorithms.
 Also, some optimal configurations in extremal combinatorics behave like codes, so new constructions may find applications in coding and information theory.

-Here are two highlights of the obtained results involving analytic objects.
-A.Mathe J.Noel and O.Pikhurko (arXiv:2202.01412) considerably strengthened the previous results on circle squaring, where one has to split a disk in the plane into finite many pieces and rearrange them into a square.
-They proved that the topological boundary of the obtained pieces can have the upper Minkowski dimension less than 2, that is, the pieces are quite regular and, in principle, can be visualised.
-A.Grzesik D.Kral and O.Pikhurko (arXiv:2303.04041 accepted by Combinatorics, Probability and Computing) showed that any stochastic random graph model with q blocks (where we have q different types of vertices and the probability of an edge between two vertices depends on their types) can be uniquely identified by the frequencies of graphs on at most 4q^2 vertices, thus greatly improving the previously best known bound of Cq^8 by L.Lovasz from 2012.
+A.Grzesik D.Kral and O.Pikhurko (Combinatorics, Probability and Computing, 33 (2024) 16-31) showed that any stochastic random graph model with q blocks (where we have q different types of vertices and the probability of an edge between two vertices depends on their types) can be uniquely identified by the densities of graphs on at most 4q^2 vertices, thus greatly improving the previously best known bound of Cq^8 by L.Lovasz from 2012.
+Block graph models play a very important role in the limit theory of dense graphs, as they can be used to approximate any large graph.

-In addition to solving concrete mathematical problems, the project will explore promising connections and build new bridges between finite combinatorics, limits of discrete structures, efficient distributed algorithms, statistical physics, descriptive set theory, random processes on infinite graphs, group actions on measure spaces, etc. In addition to using established or emerging techniques, the project will look for novel ways of applying the methods and tools of one area to another.
-Such connections enrich all areas involved, leading to a better general understanding as well as new powerful methods and tools.
+In addition to solving concrete mathematical problems, the project will explore promising connections and build new bridges between finite combinatorics, limits of discrete structures, efficient distributed algorithms, statistical physics, descriptive set theory, random processes on infinite graphs, group actions on measure spaces, etc. While the project will use known techniques, the group will also look for novel ways of applying the methods and tools of one area to another.
+Such connections enrich all areas involved, leading to a better general understanding as well as to new powerful proof techniques.